DavidPalomeque/my-news-feed/README.md

 # MY NEWS FEED

 ## TODO
-- Add filters and render results in the view.
-- Use Materialize in frontend and make it beautiful.
+- Test and make sure that API is working fine with current filters and code.
+- Re-do frontend views using Materialize.
+- Test and make sure nothing was broken when modifying views.
+Fix any issue.

 ## Clone project in your computer
 - git clone